 I’m an experienced Licensed Professional Clinical Counselor (LPCC) and counselor supervisor, with a specialty in trauma healing, specific anxiety conditions, executive functioning, self-concept/identity development, and relational growth.
 You can expect specialized counseling in neurological perspectives of traumatic loss, the assessment, and treatment of PTSD, and healing from interpersonal trauma.
 I maintain licensure standards for ongoing education in evidence-based interventions.

-I have thirteen years of post-masters experience providing both individual and group counseling.
+I have fourteen years of post-masters experience providing both individual and group counseling.
 For the first eight years of my career, I worked with survivors of domestic violence and sexual violence, both children and adults.
-For the last five years I’ve worked in private practice focusing on trauma, anxiety conditions, and ADHD.
+For the last six years I’ve worked in private practice focusing on trauma, anxiety conditions, and ADHD.
 Additionally, I have worked as a thought leader in innovation against trauma and vicarious trauma in the state of ND on Victims Of Crime Act (VOCA) grant projects.
 I have provided program development and coordination to create education, prevention and intervention tools for survivors of human trafficking, professionals that work with trauma survivors, and first responders.
 I frequently provide educational presentations nationally, to train professionals on the dynamics and healing process of trauma and trauma exposure.